kyma-project/kyma/components/central-application-connectivity-validator/README.md

 - **cacheCleanupIntervalSeconds** is the clean-up interval controlling how often the client IDs stored in cache are removed.
 The default value is `15`.
 - **kubeConfig** is the path to the cluster kubeconfig.
 Used for running the service outside of the cluster.
 - **apiServerURL** is the address of the Kubernetes API server.
 Overrides any value in the kubeconfig.
 Used for running the service outside of the cluster.
-- **syncPeriod** is the period of time, in seconds, after which the controller should reconcile the Application resource.
+- **syncPeriod** is the time in seconds after which the controller should reconcile the Application resource.
 The default value is `60 seconds`.

 ### Application name placeholder